Acrylic or plexiglass is an affordable, versatile material with glass-like transparency and plastic-like durability.

 Whereas a diode laser will pass through a clear acrylic without having any significant effect on the acrylic workpiece.

-Acrylic is a type of plastic and hence you can follow similar techniques you would use for laser cutting or engraving plastics.
+Acrylic is a type of plastic, so you can follow similar techniques you would use for laser cutting or engraving plastics.

 Types of Acrylic Suitable for Laser Cutting